De Outro Lugar: Song information

 "Pobre Menino" is the oldest song in the album, and the one that had the most versions between the first and the final ones.
 Its lyrics express the belief that we don't live in a true democracy.
 "De Ré", created around a guitar riff in drop D, features Renan Chady on vocals since Guilhon wanted "a harsher voice" and "more aggressiveness in the song's sound".

 "Novo Lar" is the most recent song and is a tribute to Guilhon's late father.
 "Retrato de Nós", which made it to the album with a different structure and lyrics than those of its previous versions, features saxophonist Felipe Ricardo.
 "Lucidez" was created around a jam done by the band and was inspired by works of Josh Klinghoffer and John Frusciante (around that time the current and former guitarists of Red Hot Chili Peppers, respectively; nowadays they have switched places).
 It features Maria Rosa Lima on vocals.
-The closing track "Desconexão" is a compilation of "almost entirely unconnected sentences" that actually compose a dialogue that could be between two people of between a person and their own mind.
+The closing track "Desconexão" is a compilation of "almost entirely unconnected sentences" that actually compose a dialogue that could be between two people or between a person and their own mind.